View Categories

 • Enhanced Food Security

-• This scheme was called the Employment Assurance Scheme which later evolved and shaped into the MGNREGA after the merger with the Food for Work Programme in the early 2000s.
+• This scheme, initially named the Employment Assurance Scheme, transformed into the MGNREGA following its merger with the Food for Work Programme in the early 2000s.

 MGNREGA’s Pursuit of Directive Principles of State Policy Objectives: